Surrogacy as Labor

 - Anindita MajumdarAnindita MajumdarIndian Institute of Technology(IIT Hyderabad)

+As a field of enquiry, surrogacy as labor includes theoretical and ethnographic engagements regarding the rise of transnational surrogacy and the “hiring” of women from the Global South by couples from the Global North, and what this has meant for pregnancy, birthing, and ART.
+Most importantly, labor and motherhood are enmeshed in this complicated narrative of family-making that involves the intermixture of race, culture, and commerce in an uneasy relationship.
 In thinking through the understanding of surrogacy as labor, it is important to trace its linkages with kinship, family, commerce, and medicine.
-Thus, surrogacy as labor is analyzed within the following themes: as linked to other forms of precarious labor that are also enmeshed in the often hostile worlds of money and intimacy (such as sex work and domestic labor); as a process of kin-making; and as the most legislated form of work, globally.
+Thus, surrogacy as labor is analyzed within the following themes: as linked to other forms of precarious labor that are also enmeshed in the “hostile worlds” of money and intimacy (such as sex work and domestic labor); as a process of kin-making; and as the most legislated form of work, globally.